Wocman-Tech/wocman-api/README.md

 ### Offline API Settings
 ```

+1. Open app folder

-1. Open config folder
+2. Open config folder

-2. In env.config.js file Set
+3. In env.config.js file and Set
 ```
 workstation : "localhost"
 ```

-3. You may Modify the local db credentials to suite your need in db.config.js file inside the config folder
+4. You may Modify the local db credentials to suite your need in db.config.js file inside the config folder inside the app folder
 ```